gimlet-io/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="5 Security Hardening Steps to Do on Your Server If You Self-host" image="gimlet-io-whats-next-for-fluxcd-and-gimlet.jpg" link="/blog/whats-next-for-fluxcd-and-gimlet" date="2024-02-20" %}
+Self-hosting is on the rise which we can't celebrate enough.
+These are the five steps we perform on every server we set up.
+You should run them too.
+{% /post %}

 {% post name="What’s Next for FluxCD - And Gimlet?" image="gimlet-io-whats-next-for-fluxcd-and-gimlet.jpg" link="/blog/whats-next-for-fluxcd-and-gimlet" date="2024-02-06" %}
 Weaveworks is shutting down and everybody’s wondering: what does the future hold for Flux, one of the most used gitops tool of platform builders?
 {% /post %}